ajadchhatkuli/ajadchhatkuli.github.io/_posts/2024-09-24-self-supervised-shape-completion-via-involution-and-implicit-correspondences.markdown

 pdf: https://arxiv.org/pdf/2409.15939.pdf
 ---

-3D shape completion is traditionally solved using supervised training or by distribution learning on complete shape examples.

-Recently self-supervised learning approaches that do not require any complete 3D shape examples have gained more interests.

 In this paper, we propose a non-adversarial self-supervised approach for the shape completion task.

 Our first finding is that completion problems can be formulated as an involutory function trivially,